 We have had a lot of people ask us to recommend the best drywall primer.
 We know that priming any surface before applying the paint will help you use less paint, and have a more professional looking finish.
 We also know that priming drywall is a must before you paint.

 We went to professional housepainters that concentrate on interior painting and asked them which primer they use or recommend (check oil based primer also) to their customers, friends and family.
 They gave us a great list of products, and some tips about application and the reasons why this product must be used.

-5 Best Drywall Primer Top Picks - Expert Reviews
+The 5 Best Primer for Drywall - Expert Reviews

 1. Rust-Oleum Flat Gray Primer

 This primer is recommended for use on interior and exterior surfaces.
 It can be used on wood, metal, unglazed ceramics, plaster, drywall, and even masonry.
 It is recommended that you sand the area you are going to apply the primer to using a sandpaper that is 180 tp 200 grit.

 One gallon of this primer will cover 120 square feet.
 The product will dry to the touch in about 30 minutes.

 When dry it will have a flat finish that minimizes imperfections in the object you painted.
 It has the ability to increase the adhesion of your paint, and once applied it will allow you to save money on paint because it will take less paint to complete the project.